 The information to complete the required fields for Salesforce can be located by navigating to SETUP > Apps > Connected Apps > Manage Connected Apps in the Salesforce platform.
 Click Edit next to the desired connected app.

 In Decisions, a user must also establish an Oauth token which represents a user that will be used to run the REST API and interact with the data in Salesforce.
 There are two types of tokens for interacting with Salesforce: Authorization Token and Access Token.

-- Enter the correct configuration parameters and enter the Consumer Key and Consumer Secret Key.
+- Enter the correct configuration parameters and enter the Consumer Key and Consumer Secret Key, Token Request URL, Authorize URL, and Callback URL.
 Then, click SAVE.

 - Navigate to System > Integrations > OAuth > Tokens.
 Click CREATE TOKEN.
 Provide a name for the Token and select Salesforce.com from the Providers dropdown list.
 Under OAuth Flow, click the dropdown list and select Password.
 Enter the User Name and Password and click Request Token.
-If successful the Status message will display Authorization Received.
-Click OK to close the dialog window.Clicking CREATE TOKEN may display a warning if the BaseURLToPortal is not configured to an externally addressable IP or FQDN.
+If successful, the Status message will display Authorization Received.
+Click OK to close the dialog window.Clicking CREATE TOKEN may display a warning if the BaseURLToPortal is not configured to an externally addressable IP or FQDN in the settings.xml.
 This will NOT prevent token creation but will have a manual step because Salesforce will not be able to redirect traffic back to Decisions installation.
 This warning can safely be ignored.

 Using the Salesforce steps is like using any other step in Decisions.
 One of the properties in all Salesforce steps provided is the Token Id.
 Changing the input mapping to Constant will display a dropdown list of tokens that have been configured.